Select a scenario

 What's next?

-Now that you have your a scenario, it's time to select and manage a zone.
+Now that you have your scenario, it's time to select and manage a zone.